 When you anticipated the above you then need to work on No 4.

 Map out the likely negotiation that may occur.
 If you introduce your position as x, then you need to anticipate how your buyer will respond.
 What is your fallback position and how do you pick up the negotiation again if you are backed into a corner.
 Think of this as a game of chess , but try to avoid the check mate.

 Actually mapping out the negotiation can prove vital and is essential as a part of No 5.

 For particularly important conversations with key accounts it is important to run practice negotiations with your team.
-Have people role-playing that of the buyer and richly work through all likely scenarios.
-Place yourselves in the shoes of the buyer and say “what do they need to know to understand”.
+Have people role-playing the buyer and attempt to anticipate all likely scenarios.
+Place yourselves in the shoes of the buyer and say “what do they need to know to understand?”.

 Helping your commercial team develop first-class skills is an obvious pathway to commercial success.
 Uspire webinars bring together highly-able commercial leaders to share their experiences and debate best practice, the diversity and breadth of experience is what we believe to the best way to problem-solve.
 And it is this principle of shared practice that is the focus of The Network.

 The Network draws commercial leaders from many varied sectors and professions and gives them a confidential forum for shared learnings, one-to-one business coaching and expert consultations.
 The Network is organised into regional POD’s to help forge relationships and build in local and cultural similarities.
 They are all chaired by highly experienced business leaders and are suitable for leaders across businesses of all sizes, from the small and beautiful to the big and bold.